 - Only 5% - 10% of students will receive Tier 3 Interventions.
 These interventions will take place with our RTI teacher outside of classroom instruction.
-They will be pulled from class time outside of reading and language arts to work on specific targeted learning outcomes.
+They will be pulled from class time outside of reading, language arts, and or math to work on specific targeted learning outcomes.

 - A student receiving Tier 3 Interventions will be assigned a Case Manager who will facilitate parent meetings, monitor students' progress, meet with the RTI teacher and student on a regular basis, and help ensure that the student is meeting their full potential.

 - RTI is NOT a tutoring program for students

 - Students cannot be added to Tier 3 because a parent or teacher wants them there

 - They need to meet certain criteria for intensive interventions